-- 1. Reconsideration.
-Reconsideration must be requested in writing, stating specific grounds for relief and the request must be filed with the administrative judge within ten (10) days from the date of this order. - 2.
-Review by the State Board of Equalization.
-This review must be requested in writing and the request must state the specific ggrounds for relief and be filed with the Executive Secretary of the State Board within fifteen (15) days from the date of this order.
-If review is not timely requested the Board will be asked to adopt this decision as its final decision without further proceedings.
+- Reconsideration by the Commission, in the Commission's discretion.
+Reconsideration must be requested in writing, stating specific grounds for relief and the request must be filed with the Executive Secretary of the State Board within ten (10) days from the date of this order. - Review by the State Board of Equalization, in the Board's discretion.
+This review must be requested in writing, state specific grounds for relief and be filed with the Executive Secretary of the State Board within fifteen (15) days from the date of this order. - 3.
+Review by the Chancery Court of the county where the property is located or such other county as provided in Tenn.
+Code Ann.
+Sec.
+67-5-1511.
+A petition must be filed within sixty (60) days from the date of the official assessment certificate, which will be issued when this matter has become final.
 Requests for stay of effectiveness will not be accepted.